 |Implied Knowledge||Creative that implies knowledge of personally identifiable information or any of the following sensitive characteristics about the user to whom the Ad was targeted:

-For example, an Ad may not state “Explore your Jewish heritage” because this implies knowledge of the user’s religion.
+§ Status as a child (“Child) under the age defined in that jurisdiction.
+Trade union membership or affiliation.
+For example regarding racial, ethnic, or religious information, an Ad may not state “Explore your Jewish heritage” because this implies knowledge of the user’s religion or ethnic background.
 An Ad stating “Learn about Judaism” would be allowed.
+For an example related to health or mental health, an ad may not state “your bipolar disorder” or “your heart condition.”
+An ad stating “this product helps with bipolar disorder” or “this medication helps with heart conditions” would be allowed.
+A generic phrase such as “Ask your doctor about this medication” would not necessarily be problematic.
+The key question is whether or not the phrasing implies specific information about the individual’s own condition.
 Similarly, an Ad for coffee may be delivered when a consumer is near a coffee shop, but the Ad may not state “Coffee is just a few steps away” because this implies knowledge of the user’s precise location at that moment.

 |Interferes with User Navigation||Creative that disrupts the user’s ability to navigate their experience, e.g., by preventing a user from leaving a page by opening modal dialogs or pop-up windows.|

 |Interferes with Another Party’s Content||Creative that obscures, replaces, or modifies another party’s ads or content.|

 |Invalid or Improper Classification||Creative that is improperly classified and/or missing classification with respect to its characteristics, including but not limited to:

 § Improper classification of Creative that cycles through multiple advertisers